 Honestly, my photos don’t even do them justice, not least because I didn’t have my proper camera at the time!

 Practical info for planning a trip to the Cordoba Patio Festival

-Los Patios usually happens in the first to weeks of May, across 2 weekends.
-This year (2018) Los Patios is from 1-13 May.
+Los Patios usually happens in the first two weeks of May, across 2 weekends.
+Check here for the dates of the current year.

 Los Patios de Córdoba is a free festival, but often homeowners will leave out a tray where you can leave a tip if you enjoyed the patio.
 The upkeep of these beautiful gardens can’t be cheap!

-While the weather in Córdoba in May is warmer it did rain when I visited, but this didn’t detract from any of the gardens.
-Just make sure you have an umbrella in case you need to wait outside in a line!
+While the weather in Córdoba in May is getting warmer, it did rain when I visited, but this didn’t detract from any of the gardens.
+Just make sure you have an umbrella in case you need to wait outside in line!

 Where to stay in Córdoba during Los Patios Festival

 Córdoba in May is a busy time with all the festivals going on.
 There are festivals running all through the month, and accommodation can book up in advance.

 If you’re planning to visit Córdoba during May, then definitely book ahead.
 However, that doesn’t mean you can’t make a last-minute trip.